DAIS: Automatic Channel Pruning via Differentiable Annealing Indicator Search: Experiments

-\para{Results on ImageNet.} To evaluate the effectiveness of DAIS, extensive experiments are performed on ResNet-18/34~\cite{he2016deep} with the ImageNet dataset.
-We implement our model on Salaxy S9 with PyTorch Mobile\footnote{\url{https://pytorch.org/mobile/home/}}.
-For ResNet-18, the derived model gets $1.68 \times$ speedup on Salaxy S9, and it exceeds the uniform pruning model by 1.44\% accuracy with fewer FLOPs.
-For ResNet-34, the searched model by DAIS gets minimized accuracy drop and maximized pruning ratio compared with baseline methods.
-These experimental results verify the generality of DAIS on large scale datasets.
+\dif{ \para{Results on ImageNet.} To evaluate the effectiveness of DAIS, extensive experiments were performed on ResNet-18/34/50~\cite{he2016deep} and VGG-16 with the ImageNet dataset. \thirdrebuttal{TABLE}~\ref{tab:imagenet} reports the accuracy, pruning rate and latency of the pruned models on ResNet-18/34/50.
+The latency is calculated by the implementation on Galaxy S9 with PyTorch Mobile\footnote{\url{https://pytorch.org/mobile/home/}}.
+For ResNet-18, the derived model got $1.68 \times$ speedup on \rebuttal{Galaxy} S9, and it exceeded the uniform pruning model by 1.44\% accuracy with fewer FLOPs.
+For ResNet-34, the searched model by DAIS got minimized accuracy drop and maximized pruning ratio compared with baseline methods.
+On deep models like ResNet-50, DAIS still outperformed other methods.
+The pruning results of VGG-16 are shown in \thirdrebuttal{TABLE}~\ref{tab:imagenet:vgg}.
+DAIS got less Top-1/5 accuracy drop compared with other methods on $2\times, 4\times$ speedup ratio of FLOPs.
+These experimental results verified the generality of DAIS on large-scale datasets. }